google/exposure-notifications-server/docs/index.md

 ## Overview

-The Exposure Notification Server is responsible for the following functions:
+The Exposure Notification Key Server is responsible for the following functions:

 * Accepting the temporary exposure keys of affected users from mobile devices.